 According to the Food Safety and Inspection Service (FSIS) of the USDA, the products were shipped to an Illinois distributor and distributed to retailers.
 Fortunately, there were no reported side effects (source: USDA).

-Can You Get Food Poisoning From Undercooked or Raw Frozen Pizza?
+Can You Get Food Poisoning from Undercooked or Raw Frozen Pizza?

 Most frozen pizzas sold today are not cooked or pre-cooked, so you need to be sure to follow the cooking instructions on the package.